SmoothVPR/Cpp-Conversions/java_conversions/nov4/assignment_4/README.md

-# Assignment 4
+# Unit Testing (Line Test)

+### Original Prompt:
-- [x] For this exercise you will add JUnit tests for the Line Class
+- [ ] For this exercise you will add JUnit tests for the Line Class
-- [x] Create a file called LineTest.java
+- [ ] Create a file called LineTest.java
-- [x] Create tests for the getSlope, getDistance and parallelTo methods
+- [ ] Create tests for the getSlope, getDistance and parallelTo methods
-- [x] Because of rounding errors, it is bad practice to test double values for exact equality.
+- [ ] Because of rounding errors, it is bad practice to test double values for exact equality.
 To get around this, you can pass a small value (such as .0001) to assertEquals to be used as a delta